allan-tulane/sp22-assignment-02-KeithMitchell9/assignment-02.md

     What are the asymptotic running times of each of these algorithms?
     Which algorithm would you choose?

+    * Algorithm C would be the most optimal algorithm to use as it contains the runtime of O(n^2log(n)).
+The other two runtimes of O(n^log_2(5)) and O(2^n), for Algorithms A and B respectively, provide far worse Big O runtimes for larger numbers.
+Algorithm A uses a runtime that is the closest to O(n), the desired runtime for Big-O notation.

 3. Now that you have some practice solving recurrences, let's work on implementing some algorithms.
 In lecture we discussed a divide and